tasesmuemils/100DaysOfCode/README.md

 # day 12 12.11.2017
 I think I have figured out float (also positions).
 I updated tamplate with some colors, shadows, box-radiuss and I think it looks okay.
 I will try to add soc. icons with hovers tomorrow.

+# day 13 13.11.2017
+Finished my 3rd tamplate.
+There are some issues (hovers, fonts), but I wanted to get more around positioning and float, so I guess I know the basics of those now.
+Not sure what to do next, but I think I will find 4th tamplate to recreate and after that I will continue with books.